amd/aocl-data-analytics/README.md

 ===========================

-The AOCL Data Analytics Library (AOCL-DA) is a data analytics library providing optimized building blocks for data analysis.
+The AOCL Data Analytics Library (AOCL-DA) is a data analytics library providing optimized building blocks for data analysis and machine learning.
 It is written with a `C`-compatible interface to make it as seamless as possible to integrate with the library from whichever programming language you are using.
 For further details on the library contents, please refer to the online help or PDF user guide.
+Note that prebuilt binaries for AOCL-DA are available from https://www.amd.com/en/developer/aocl.html.

 The intended workflow for using the library is as follows: